eckon/simple-review-api/README.md

 ## API Documentation

-A swagger documentation can be found under `/api`
+A swagger documentation can be found under `/docs`

+The live endpoint can be found under `https://simple-review-api.herokuapp.com/docs/`

 ## Usage